2023 Best Engineering Technologies Schools in Illinois

 The average amount in student loans that engineering tech majors at DeVry University - Illinois take out is $47,047.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $172.

-With a ranking of #9, Lewis and Clark Community College did quite well on this year’s best schools for engineering technologies students.
-Located in the small suburb of Godfrey, Lewis and Clark Community College is a public school with a small student population.
+Lewis and Clark Community College did quite well in this year’s ranking of the best schools for engineering technologies students.
+It came in at #9 on the list.
+Located in the suburb of Godfrey, Lewis and Clark Community College is a public college with a small student population.

 On average, engineering tech graduates from Lewis and Clark Community College take out $8,891 in student loans while working on their degree.

-With a ranking of #10, Eastern Illinois University did quite well on this year’s best schools for engineering technologies students.
-Located in the distant town of Charleston, EIU is a public college with a medium-sized student population.
+Eastern Illinois University did quite well in this year’s ranking of the best schools for engineering technologies students.
+It came in at #10 on the list.
+Located in the distant town of Charleston, EIU is a public school with a moderately-sized student population.

 The average amount in student loans that engineering tech majors at EIU take out is $18,248.